Compare Surgical Masks and N95 Masks

 How Well Does an N95 Respirator Work For Virus Protection?

-Medical grade respirators with an “N95” designation means that in an optimum setting, the respirator will filter at least 95 percent of particles as the wearer inhales.
+To earn a “N95” designation Medical grade respirators must filter 95% or more of particles that could potentially be inhaled.
 This is the biggest difference between masks.
 Depending on the respirator, the particles it can filter could be thousands of times smaller than a human red blood cell.
 Because of the completeness of the filtration and the tight seal, N95 respirators may be uncomfortable.
-People may experience difficulty breathing and the Food and Drug Administration warns that people with respiratory and cardiac issues should not wear them without consulting a doctor.
+People may experience difficulty breathing and the Food and Drug Administration (FDA) urges caution to people with respiratory (breathing) and cardiac (heart) issues.
+If you have either one of those conditions, you should consult a doctor before wearing a mask.

-Only masks rated at the level of the N95s Medical Respirators (US) and the FFP-3 filtering face piece (EU) will protect the wearer from droplet aerosols, protein molecules, viruses, bacteria, fungi and spores, highly dangerous asbestos fiber dust, and even highly infectious pathogens such as measles or tuberculosis.
+Only masks rated at the level of the N95s Medical Respirators (US) and the FFP-3 filtering face piece (EU) will protect the wearer from droplet aerosols, viruses, bacteria, protein molecules, spores and fungi, highly dangerous asbestos fiber dust, and even infectious pathogens such as measles or tuberculosis.

 What is Melt Blown Fabric?

-The filtration technology in surgical masks and N95 respirators relies on “melt-blown fabric.”
-This is an expensive process that creates a microscopic plastic mesh made from fibers where each filament has a diameter of less than one micron, in the nano area.
-This mesh makes up the inner layer of the PPE filter.
-The more layers a single PPE unit has, the more protective it is against tiny particles.
-Surgical masks have two to four thin layers, and respirators have five to six layers that vary in rigidity and density.
+The technology used for filtration in surgical masks and N95 respirators is dependant on “melt-blown fabric.”
+This fabric is created in a costly process in which a microscopic plastic mesh is constructed from fibers.
+Each filament measures less than one micron in diameter and is woven into a mesh to make up the inner core of the PPE filter.
+The more layers of melt blown mesh a mask has, the better it can protect against miniscule particles.
+Most surgical masks are constructed from several thin layers, and most “N95” respirators are made of five to six layers varying in stiffness and density.

 Are Goggles Required For Full Protection?